 She turned the television off, then went into the bathroom.
 A long day called for a long shower.
 Half an hour later, she hopped out as she heard noise from the television again.
 She snatched a gun from under the sink, and forgoing the need for a towel ran into the main room.

 She gasped, dropping her weapon to cover her mouth from the shock.

 Sure enough, after being in a coma for two years, her sister was awake.

 After she had been caught in the explosion from her failed rescue attempt, Melanie had been sure she was dead.
 She led the team responsible for surveying the ruins of the building, and when they found a skull her fears were confirmed.
-One of the men then called out to her, saying he’d found a body under a section of the roof.
+She’d found a body under a section of the roof.
 Immediately, she recognized the girl, and called Shawn.
-When he arrived, Melanie had already killed the men there and Shawn left with Marissa’s body.
+When he arrived, they took Marissa’s body.
 Shortly after, they left for their current location on a private flight with Marissa in tow.

 Tears streamed down Melanie’s face as she silently watched the body that was seated upright.
-Her hair had been cut and straitened as part of her new image if she did wake up.
-A false birth certificate had already been made for her as well.
+Her hair had been cut and straightened into an asymmetrical bob as part of her new image if she did wake up.
+A false birth certificate was made for her as well.
 She would have to live her life as an entirely new person if she ever woke up, whether she wanted to or not.

 Warning bells began to go off for Melanie.
 Despite sitting up, the girl had not moved nor said a word.
 She was staring at the television in the darkness.
 For a moment, Melanie wondered If perhaps that was a demon and not her sister at all.